DanaBorozniak/TechProject.Pride_and_Prejudice/Now.Pride and prejudice.md

 Jane then took it from her pocket-book, and gave it to Elizabeth.
 These were the contents:--

-> “My dear Harriet,
+LETTER“My dear Harriet,

-> “You will laugh when you know where I am gone, and I cannot help laughing myself at your surprise to-morrow morning, as soon as I am missed.
+“You will laugh when you know where I am gone, and I cannot help laughing myself at your surprise to-morrow morning, as soon as I am missed.
 I am going to Gretna Green, and if you cannot guess with who, I shall think you a simpleton, for there is but one man in the